 The main purpose of shampoo is to properly cleanse the hair and scalp.
 An effective shampoo will remove dirt, oils, cosmetics, and dead skin cells without negatively affecting the hair and scalp.

-The hair and scalp needs to be shampooed regularly to fight the build up of oils, dirt, and natural flakes that can create an environment for disease producing bacteria.
+The hair and scalp need to be shampooed regularly to fight the build-up of oils, dirt, and natural flakes that can create an environment for disease producing bacteria.
 Regular shampooing will vary from person to person depending on the type of hair you have.
 Oily hair needs to be shampooed more often to control brittleness and breakage.

 Understanding The pH Scale

 Understanding and knowing pH levels can help you properly select the shampoo best to suit your hair type.
 A pH level is basically the amount of hydrogen in a solution that determines whether it is alkaline or acid.
 A pH scale has a range of 0 to 14, with distilled water falling right in the middle at 7.

 A shampoo that is more alkaline will be stronger and harsher and can leave the hair dry, brittle, porous, and cause color treated hair to fade.
 A slightly acidic shampoo more closely matches the pH of hair which is 5.

 Water Makes A Difference